Smolations/more-dash-docsets/README.md

 I hope that the comments make most of the processing clear.
 I want to discuss just a couple of things that might _not_ be so clear.

 The `$fileCount` variable is included only so I get a little bit of information in stdout.
 You will see much of this in the generators.
-There is _some_ automatic output from the Dash object, but statistics for document processing differ from project to project, so the onus is on the author to get acquire that feedback.
+There is _some_ automatic output from the Dash object, but statistics for document processing differ from project to project, so the onus is on the author to define that feedback.

-You'll notice that I use Nokogiri to replace all of the src and href attributes with relative URLs which utilize `$levels`.
+You'll notice that I use Nokogiri to replace all of the src and href attributes with the relative URLs (which take advtange of `$levels`).
 However, each doc also had scripts for Google Analytics as well as MARKETO TRACKING (whatever that is).
 Luckily for me, each of these blocks was surrounded by comments to identify them.
 I chose to go with `sed` to replace the markup in-place because it was the easiest to use.
-This method demonstrates that you can utilize any command-line tool that makes your task(s) easier.
+This solution demonstrates that you can utilize any command-line tool that makes your task(s) easier.

 #### Creating Guides entries

 Puppetdocs include not only a reference to the syntax and command-line tools, but also a collection of Guides.
-This was easy enough to find since there's a folder in the docs root named `guides`.
+This was easy enough to find since there's a folder in the docs_root named `guides`.
 So how do we process them?
 Well, an ideal situation is that a link to each one of them is in a list on some HTML page.
-We could then just loop through that list, grab the title and file path from the anchor (<a></a>) element, and insert the entries into the database.
+We could then just loop through that list, grab the title and file path from the anchor (`<a></a>`) element, and insert the entries into the database.
 Unfortunately, there is no page that I found quickly that has that list.
 I got a bit creative.

 Within the `guides` folder, each guide appeared to have it's own page.
-I opened up a few of the files in a text editor and saw a pattern with the <title></title> elements:
+I opened up a few of the files in a text editor and saw a pattern with the `<title></title>` elements:

     <title>Getting Started With Cloud Provisioner — Documentation — Puppet Labs</title>

 Each title element had the name of the guide followed by the same " — Documentation — Puppet Labs" suffix.
 My solution here was to loop through each file and parse the title to get what I needed.
 It's important to note at this point that you need three values for every Dash entry: `name`, `type`, and `path`.
-The `path` value should always be relative to the documentation root:
+The `path` value should always be relative to the documentation root (docs_root):

 ```ruby
 # load up guides